thejamilah/Lab-02-Unit-Testing/README.md

 # Lab-02-Unit-Testing
-## Code Fellows Lab Assignment - ATM
+## .NET C# Educational Lab Assignment - ATM

 ### Learning
 This lab assignment introduces the creation of unit testing for Test Driven Development.
-In addition to TDD some of the methods used in this excercise are Switch Case and exception handling using try, catch, finally and throw.
+In addition to TDD some of the methods used in this excercise are Switch Case and exception handling using try and catch.

 ## USE
 The user is presented with and expected to enter selections of balance view, withdrawal, deposit, and exit from the sample program